winitzki/scall/tutorial/programming_dhall.md

 ```
 At the top level, these expressions are just as invalid as the expression `123 + x` because `x` remains undefined.

-The variable `x` in the expression `123 + x` is considered a "free variable", meaning that it should have been defined in the outer scope.
+The variable `x` in the expression `123 + x` is considered a **free variable**, meaning that it should have been defined somewhere in an outer scope.
 Similarly, `x@1` in `λ(x : Natural) → 123 + x@1` is a free variable.

 At the top level, all variables must be bound.
-One cannot evaluate expressions with free variables at the top level.
+One cannot evaluate expressions with free variables at the top level, because there cannot be any outer scope where those variables may be defined.
 Expressions with free variables must be within bodies of some functions that bind their free variables.

 In principle, nonzero de Bruijn indices could be always eliminated by renaming some bound variables.